-- Inquiries concerning billing should be directed to the Folsom Service Desk Monday through Friday between 8:00 AM and 4:00 PM and to the Architecture Service Desk Monday through Friday between 8:30 PM and 4:30 PM.
+- Billing inquiries should be directed to the Folsom Service Desk Monday through Friday between 8:00 AM and 4:00 PM, or to the Architecture Service Desk Monday through Friday between 8:30 PM and 4:30 PM.

-- Borrowers believing a billing or other record-keeping error has occurred may appeal loss of borrowing privileges, bills or both in writing to Tanis Kreiger, Manager of Public Services.
+- Any borrowers who believe a billing or record-keeping error has occurred may appeal loss of borrowing privileges and/or bills by writing to Tanis Kreiger, Manager of Public Services.